yukta65/Mini-Polling-Application/README.md

 ## 🙏 Acknowledgments

-- Material-UI for the beautiful component library
+- Material-UI for component library
 - Socket.io for real-time functionality
-- Chart.js for data visualization
+- Chart.js for visualizations
+- Sequelize for ORM
-- The open-source community
+- Open-source community

 ## 📞 Support

-For support, email yuktamahedu652004@gmail.com or open an issue in the repository.
+For support, email yuktamahedu652004@gmail.com or open an issue on GitHub.

 ---